Bible Study · Guided · Romans

 "I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us."
 Romans 8:18

-Paul does not deny suffering.
-He weighs it.
-The word translated "I consider" is the Greek logizomailoh-GID-zoh-my, the same word Paul uses elsewhere for accounting.
-He is making a calculation, not a platitude.
+Paul doesn't deny that suffering exists.
+He weighs it against the glory that is to come.
+The word Paul uses for "I consider" is logizomailoh-GID-zoh-my — the same accounting word used in chapter 4.
+He's running the numbers.
 Suffering is real.
 Glory is more real.
-The comparison is lopsided, but Paul takes both sides seriously.
+The math is lopsided, but Paul still takes both sides seriously.

 Word Study ἐλπίς elpis EL-pis G1680